turbot/steampipe-plugin-github/docs/tables/github_branch_protection.md

 The `github_branch_protection` table can be used to query information about any branch, and **you must specify which repository** in the where or join clause using the `repository_full_name` column.

+GitHub users with admin permissions to a repository can manage branch protection rules.

 ## Examples

 ### List branches and their protection for a repository